lv042/Weather-Wizard/docs/research_log.md

 ![./../research/golang-backend/main.go](./../research/golang-backend/main.go)

-I am not entirly sure that the paths works.
+I am not entirely sure that the paths works.
 I will test it later.

+## Progress of the backend development

+I have finished the basic setup of the backend.
+I have implemented the following features:

+- One Hello World API endpoint
+- A proper Logging setup
+- Hot reload setup with Air
+- A database manager which establishes a connection to the database and executes queries